lsst-sqre/gafaelfawr/docs/operations/helm.rst

 Regardless of the ``config.groupMapping`` configuration, the ``user:token`` scope will be automatically added to the session token of any user authenticating via OpenID Connect or GitHub.
 The ``admin:token`` scope will be automatically added to any user marked as an admin in Gafaelfawr.

-You will probably want to grant ``admin:userinfo`` scope to platform administrators so that they can use the :samp:`/auth/api/v1/groups` and :samp:`/auth/api/v1/users` routes to retrieve user and group information for a user from LDAP while debugging problems.
+You will probably want to grant the ``admin:userinfo`` scope to platform administrators so that they can use the :samp:`/auth/api/v1/groups` and :samp:`/auth/api/v1/users` routes to retrieve user and group information for a user from LDAP while debugging problems.

+If the OpenID Connect server is enabled (see :ref:`helm-oidc-server`), You will need to grant the ``admin:oidc`` scope to people who manage OpenID Connect clients.

 .. _helm-quota: